 The widely reported figure – though again very difficult to verify – is 10 million.
-With the Chinese government’s COVID restrictions on trans-provincial live transport in the last two years, dog meat trade has been impacted.
+During the Chinese government’s COVID restrictions on trans-provincial live transport, dog meat trade has been impacted.
 The slaughter number may have gone down by 20 to 30%.

 HOW ARE THE DOGS KILLED?

-Typically they suffer a death that is inhumane and far from efficient.
-They are snared around the neck with long metal pincers and dragged from their cages.
+Typically, dogs and cats are slaughtered inhumanely and inefficiently.
+They are snared by their necks with long metal pincers and dragged from their cages.
 Then they are either bludgeoned over the head, or stabbed in the neck or groin to be “bled out”.
 Other methods of killing include hanging or electrocution.
-This happens dog by dog so other dogs are likely to hear the howls and witness multiple deaths ahead of their own.
+This happens one by one, so other dogs are likely to hear the howls and witness multiple deaths ahead of their own.
 This further spreads panic.

 We don’t believe it is a standard trade practice to boil or torch dogs alive.
 But inefficient slaughter techniques and the sheer scale of the killing involved means it’s probable that still-conscious dogs are added to the de-hairing machines.

-An often-repeated accusation is that the dogs are beaten to improve flavour or texture.
-This could be an act by individual perpetrators out of malice or for whatever other reasons.
-It is not a standard practice of the trade.
+An often-repeated accusation is that the dogs are beaten to improve flavor or texture.
+Individual traders may well have behaved this way, but it is not a standard practice of the trade.
 Lingering deaths tend to be the result of an inefficient slaughter rather than a deliberate attempt to inflict pain.
 The trade is intrinsically cruel and already very ugly.
 It does not need this level of brutality to make it more ugly.

 SHOULD DOGS BE RESCUED FROM YULIN?

-With international and local media coverage of the festival growing each year, increasing numbers of animal lovers are travelling to Yulin with the intent of saving animals by buying them.
+With the best of intentions, animal lovers sometimes travel to Yulin with the intent of saving animals by buying them.
 Unfortunately, Chinese and International NGOs have confirmed that such well-meaning actions have now begun to support the same market they are trying to end.
 These actions are counterproductive, increasing profits for the dog meat industry.
 These foreign “rescuers” pay inflated prices that could rescue more dogs elsewhere.
-It's suggested that local Chinese travelling to Yulin would be better advised to save dogs in their own area.
+It's suggested that local Chinese traveling to Yulin would be better advised to save dogs in their own areas.

-NOTE: we encourage members of the public to contact the organizations working on this issue directly to support their work or receive more information on their activities.
+We encourage members of the public to contact the organizations working directly on this issue directly to support their work or receive more information about their activities.